Skip to content

 One of the most famous sightings of the Loch Ness Monster is the 1934 “Surgeon’s Photograph.”

 The photograph shows what appears to be the head and neck of a giant creature rising out of the water.
-It was taken by Robert Kenneth Wilson, a London gynaecologist.
+Robert Kenneth Wilson, a London gynaecologist, took it.
 When the photo was published in the Daily Mail, it became an instant sensation.

 As it turned out, the hoax was allegedly made up by Marmaduke Wetherell, a big-game hunter who had been publicly mocked by the Daily Mail after he mistook a hippopotamus footprints for those of the Loch Ness Monster.
 This apparently hurt Wetherell so much that he insisted on taking revenge.